waynebunch/feathers-chat/breakdown/01-package.json-.md

 #_package.json#

-Here we go!
-Every note on here implies I didn't know much about it, so I did a little research on it.
-These explanations are from a learning dev, so they might not even be 100% correct, it's just how I see it.
-Hopefully it opens a discussion and the correct answers can be pushed.
-This seems the best way for me to learn as a self-proclaimed intermediate JS developer.
-I want to learn the MEAN (Mongo, Express, Angular, Node) stack and this has everything except Angular.
-I can do that later...

 I started off with package.json because I believe it would be the first file touched after the cloning of https://github.com/waynebunch/feathers-chat.git.
 When `npm install` is ran, npm looks